Art&Craft - Wood features - Miscellaneous

 photo source: thetestinggroup.wordpress.com

 Not only oak barrels are used for wine.
-Over time it has been found that both acacia and chestnut have a positive influence on the taste of wine.
-However, oak remains by far the most widely used wood for obtaining barrels and the one that gives wine its greatest and most sophisticated range of flavours.
+Over time, both acacia and chestnut have been found to positively influence the taste of wine.
+But oak remains by far the most widely used wood for barrel making and the one that gives wine its greatest and most sophisticated range of flavors.

 About the author